Tirimüjgan Kadın: Early life

 Tirimüjgan was of Shapsug Circassian ancestry.
 Her father was named Bekhan Bey and her mother Almaş Hanım.
 In her memoirs, her granddaughter Ayşe Sultan says that, despite her well-documented origins, Abdul Hamid's enemies falsely claimed that she was the daughter of an Armenian musician named Çandır.

-According to Charles White, who visited Istanbul in 1843, Tirimüjgan was purchased by Rıza Pasha, and given to Esma Sultan, who educated her, and then presented her to Abdulmejid.
+According to Charles White, who visited Istanbul in 1843, Tirimüjgan was brought to Istanbul by Rıza Pasha, and given to Esma Sultan, who educated her and give her name Gülnihal, and then presented her to Abdulmejid.
 She probably worked as a palace servant before becoming a consort.
-Her granddaughter Ayşe depicted her as having "green eyes and long, light brown hair, pale skin of translucent white colour, thin waist, slender body structure, and very good-looking hands and feet.".
+After their wedding, Abdulmejid renamed her Tirimüjgan.
+Her granddaughter Ayşe depicted her as having "hazel green eyes and quite long, light brown hair, pale skin of translucent white colour, thin waist, slender body structure, and very good-looking hands and feet.".
 Temperamentally, she was known for her refined and gentle manner.
 In addition, she dabbled in poetry, although she was not particularly talented.

 Marriage

 Tirimüjgan married Abdulmejid in 1840.
 She was given the title of "Third Kadın".
 She was known for her refinement, her politeness, and her beauty.
 Charles White said the following about her: